de-shyt/CUB_conspects/2-spring2023/Software engineering.md

 ##### Dynamic testing

 Collects information about a software with executing it

-###### White-box testing

-Looks inside module/class.
+1. **White-box testing** -- looks inside module/class.
    - check that all statements & conditions have been executed at least once
    - check that no requirements are missing

-###### Black-Box testing

-No knowledge about code internals, relying only on interface specifications.
+2. **Black-Box testing** -- no knowledge about code internals, relying only on interface specifications.

    Limitations:

    - Specs are not always available
    - Many companies still have only code, there is no other document

+##### Smoke testing

+Executed to verify that critical functional parts are performing as expected and the whole system is stable.
+It makes no sense to send a program that has not passed this test for deeper testing.

+Can be implemented at any level because the developers can make changes at any level.